 "I always enjoy the training sessions with Sarah and Martin.
 We work with balance, strength, flexibility, cooperation, and take good care of each other.
 I have developed a lot of skill from the training.
 Their teaching is aimed not only at beginners in acroyoga but also more experienced acroyogis."
 Daniel, Aarhus, DK

-What is Akro/Acroyoga?
+What is Acroyoga?

 Acroyoga is a practice that blends philosophies and movement from yoga, acrobatics, contact improvisation, dance, thai bodywork, and mindfulness.
 It is very young and constantly evolving.
 We address issues of trust, team-work, cooperation, playing with the edge of the comfort zone, self-reliance, voicing our needs, listening inward and outward, flexibility, and we definitely get a GREAT workout and HAVE BIG FUN!
 We draw from yoga poses and flows, acro-conditioning and partner work; dance concepts of embodiment; improvisational experiences of freedom and self-discovery; games that lift the group energy and connect us to each other; and yogic mindfulness.

-OUR TYPICAL CLASS LOOKS LIKE...
+A TYPICAL TRAINMOVEPLAY CLASS LOOKS LIKE...

 Game-, yoga-, or dance-based warm ups that build heat and tease the brain to prepare us for the physical, creative, and social work we will do, and that also introduce a mantra or theme like ‘trust in yourself to earn trust from others' or 'finding alignment from the inside, out.'

-Akro-conditioning and technique drills that create kinaesthetic awareness for the later work, as well as bring people in physical contact with each other.
+Acro-conditioning and technique drills that create kinaesthetic awareness for the later work, as well as bring people in physical contact with each other.